 I was lucky enough to receive a new LG Twin Wash washing machine which was the catalyst to finally do something about this zone in my house — an opportunity to turn one of my biggest building regrets into a space I love.
-It may sound funny to redesign a laundry for a washing machine but this isn’t a regular machine — it’s technically 2 washing machines in 1 (a large front loader as well as a washer drawer for smaller loads and delicates), has a steam function for gentle but deep cleans, and a stack of other features I’m yet to discover!
+It may sound funny to redesign a laundry for a washing machine but this isn’t a regular machine — it’s technically 2 washing machines in 1 (a large front loader as well as a washer drawer for smaller loads and delicates), has a steam function for gentle but deep cleans, and a stack of other features.
+You can check out my review of it here.

 So I started planning and created this mood board of the look and feel I wanted to achieve.

 Once I had a clear idea of what needed to be done, I organised materials and trades and got started.
 Here’s a peek at the progress if you’re interested in looking back.

 Aaaaand here is my new look laundry!!

 - re-configuring the cabinetry and getting an additional cabinet made for around the washing machine so there is a full wall of in-built cabinetry rather than 2 sections with a washing machine in the middle

 - laying a large 600 x 600 grey resin-look tile over the old concrete slap

 - putting up a wall to divide the garage (which still fits 2 cars) from the laundry

 - painting, including painting the red brick white